 Are there any other costs?
 Is there anything I need to bring?

-Use manuscript paper, a pencil and a rubber.
-You may also use your instrument in the session.
+Have manuscript paper, a pencil and a rubber.

 When I've finished, what course can I do next?